 I’ve only been to Cambridge once and it wasn’t even a full day but from what I saw, this is an iconic location for a road trip.
 Home to the prestigious University of Cambridge, this rich town is full of history and culture that needs to be explored.

 One activity that should be tried is the punting tour.
-Close your eyes and you’ll feel as though you’re in Venice with these punting tours that explore the landmarks that are only visible from the river.
+Close your eyes and you’ll feel as though you’re in Venice with these punting tours that explore the landmarks and are only visible from the river.

 North Walsham, Norfolk